 - reduces the mortality rate of sepsis in older people

-This study collects information entirely through medical records.
-If a participant has been hospitalised for an infection, we will contact the hospital to collect details of the infection.
+This study collected information entirely through medical records of ASPREE participants.
+If a participant was hospitalised for an infection, we contacted the hospital to collect details of the infection.

-Results will be collated in 2018 comparing whether daily low dose aspirin helps prevent or reduce severe infection or if it makes no difference.
+Results are currently being collated to determine whether daily low dose aspirin helps prevent or reduce severe infection or if it makes no difference.
 It will also be another factor to consider in the overall benefits versus the risks of daily 100mg aspirin in older people.

 How to find out more about ASPREE ANTI-SEPSIS: